Frequently Asked Questions

 Our experience has been that the private insurance companies will reimburse patients based on what their out-of-network plan will cover after the patient has met their out-of-network deductible.

-RTL’s Patient Navigator provides CPT codes for the urine mycotoxin and other tests performed by RTL and further explains that the patient can contact their insurance company, in advance of submitting the specimen, to find out how much their insurance company will reimburse for testing.
+We can provide you with CPT codes for the urine mycotoxin test so you can contact your insurance company, in advance of submitting the specimen, to find out how much they will reimburse for testing.

 Does Medicare cover the cost of testing?